 The challenge of maintaining these villas and securing this historic legacy for the future is enormous.
 Italy doesn’t have a National Trust, as we do in the UK.
 Funds from government sources are either inconsistent or completely non-existent.

 In recent years several local groups have got together to organise crowd-funding style exercises to raise money and awareness.
-A good example of this is Villa Villa Forni Cerato a Villa designed by Palladio that had fallen into extreme disrepair.
-A local group is no working on restoration at the property and using social media to spread the word!
+A good example of this is Villa Forni Cerato a property designed by Palladio that had fallen into extreme disrepair.
+A local group is now working on restoration at the property and using social media to spread the word!